M0HlT/Multiple-GoPro-Automation-using-COHN/readme.md

-This respository is created by Mohit and Joel, to connect multiple gopros ( we have tried with gopro 12) in a network and controll them remotely using COHN
+This respository is created by Mohit and Joel, to connect multiple gopros ( we have tried with gopro 12 Hero) in a network and controll them remotely using COHN

 ## GoPro Camera Control Script